ummjevel/Generative-AI-for-beginners-dotnet/03-CoreGenerativeAITechniques/01-lm-completions-functions.md

 > 🗒️**Note:** This example showed GitHub Models as the hosting service.
 If you want to use Ollama, [check out this example](./src/BasicChat-03Ollama/) (it instantiates a different `IChatClient`).
 >
 > If you want to use Azure AI Foundry you can use the same code, but you will need to change the endpoint and the credentials.

+> 🙋 **Need help?**: If you encounter any issues, [open an issue in the repository](https://github.com/microsoft/Generative-AI-for-beginners-dotnet/issues/new).

 ### Chat applications